Hannah-Ke/CS598_FinalProject/README.md

 ``` setup
 python3 p1.py, python3 p2.py, and python3 p3.py
 ```
-4. Once these scripts have completed running, the fully preprocessed dataset ready for use.
+4. Once these scripts have completed running, the fully preprocessed datasets end with .npy will be ready for use.

 ## Training